Contrastive Learning from Synthetic Audio Doppelg\"angers: Introduction

 The success of modern machine learning algorithms for tasks like audio understanding often hinges on both the quality and quantity of available data.
 Self-supervised learning methods, like contrastive learning, have even been able to leverage unlabeled data, enabling more human-like learning from patterns without needing explicit supervision.
 However, human perceptual processing is remarkably robust beyond this: for example, the human auditory system can easily recognize sounds across a wide range of variations, such as changes in pitch, timbre, or background noise.
 Moreover, humans can quickly learn to recognize novel sounds that they encounter in their environment.
 Replicating this ability to learn from a diverse array of sounds---or "noises," as we might call them---could significantly enhance the efficiency, scalability, and adaptability of machine learning models.

 Contrastive learning, which operates by recognizing similarities in the data among negative distractors, often relies on augmentations: transformations of input data that preserve content semantics.
-This method has been influential in audio representation learning, with specific implementations ranging from spectral masking to temporal jitter to cropping and other methods~\cite{huang2022mulan,saeed2021contrastive,spijkervet2021contrastive,wang2021multi,al2021clar,niizumi2021byol,manocha2021cdpam}.
+This method has been influential in audio representation learning, with specific implementations ranging from spectral masking to temporal jitter to cropping and other methods~\citep{huang2022mulan,saeed2021contrastive,spijkervet2021contrastive,wang2021multi,al2021clar,niizumi2021byol,manocha2021cdpam}.
 Data augmentations, though demonstrably useful, operate at the level of the observed data, not the underlying data-generating process as would be observed in real-world variation.
 They statistically alter data without directly manipulating the causal mechanisms that produced it, resulting in high correlation between augmented samples, as well as limited control and interpretability.

-In our work, we propose using a synthesizer to overcome this barrier, in addition to providing the scalability required for modern pretraining regimes through virtually unlimited data synthesis.
+In our work, we propose a different strategy: using a synthesizer to overcome this barrier, in addition to providing the scalability required for modern pretraining regimes through virtually unlimited data synthesis.
 A synthesizer can be understood as a system where parameters (relating to psychophysical attributes like pitch, timbre, and loudness) causally influence the generated sound.
 Modifying these parameters allows us to intervene in the data-generating process in a controllable way to generate positive pairs that vary in terms of their underlying synthesis parameters.
+Unlike traditional data augmentation techniques, our method generates entirely synthetic audio data from scratch.
+This approach allows us to control the underlying data-generating process directly, offering a perspective distinct from augmentation of real data.